bradcfisher/finch4alice/README.md

 Once generated, you can find the installer under `build/distributions/finch4alice-<version>-installer.jar`.

-The installer Jar can be executed using java:
+The installer Jar can be executed using the following command:

 ```
 java -jar finch4alice-<version>-installer.jar
 ```

+Depending on your operating system configuration, you may also have alternative launch options.
+For example, on Mac OS X systems with the Oracle JDK installed, you can launch the installer jar directly from Finder by simply double-clicking on the icon.

-A Windows executable installer can also be created from the installer Jar:
+A native Microsoft Windows executable installer can also be created from the installer Jar with the following command:

 ```
 ./gradlew launch4j